STA 2000 笔记

 Sample variance: average of squared deviations of values from the mean.

-- -> the th value in the sample
+-> arithmetic mean -> sample size -> the th value in the sample

 3.2.3 Sample Standard Deviation